njustesen/TRTS/starcraft/terran.md

 **Abilities**:
 - _Heal_ [1 energy]: Allows the Medic to heal a Terran biological unit at any point during a combat to deny 1 damage.
-- _Restoration_ [1 energy]: Allows the Medic to remove remove any harmful effects on a unit, such as Lockdown, Optic Flares, Irradiate, Plague, Ensnare and Parasites, except Stasis Field.
+- _Restoration_ [1 energy] (Researched at Academy): Allows the Medic to remove remove any harmful effects on a unit, such as Lockdown, Optic Flares, Irradiate, Plague, Ensnare and Parasites, except Stasis Field.
-- _Optical Flare_ [2 energy]: Allows the Medic to permanently reduced the sight of any unit in the same area to 1.
+- _Optical Flare_ [2 energy] (Researched at Academy): Allows the Medic to permanently reduced the sight of any unit in the same area to 1.

+### Ghost

+Ghosts have 1/4 energy.

+**Abilities**:
+- _Call Down_: Ghosts can call down a Nuke, if any are available in a Nuclear Silo, instead of attacking.
+To call down a Nuke, secretely indicate the area of the Ghost on the Player Board and then inform the other player: "Nuclear Luanch Detected!".
+The Nuke will land and detonate as soon as the next Micromanagement Phase starts if the Ghost is still alive, otherwise it is lost.
+Nukes can, however, be canceled without losing it at any time this round.
+If a Nuke detonates, it immediately deals 15 splash damage to enemies in that zone.
+If not all splash damage can be assigned to enemies it must be assigned to friendly units.
+- _Personnel Cloaking_ [1 energy] (Researched at Covert Ops): Makes the Ghost _cloaked_ until the next round.
+- _Lockdown_ [2 energy] (Researched at Covert Ops): Allows the Ghost to cast Lockdown on a mechanical unit, making the target unable to do anything until the next round.

 ## Buildings